dimipash/Django_projects/my_site/README.md

-Sure, here's a brief README.md file for this Django project:

 # FoodApp

 FoodApp is a simple web application built with Django that allows users to manage a list of food items.
 Users can add, delete, and view details of food items.